 Autism Research Study

-Researchers at the Center for Autism and the Developing Brain at New York State Psychiatric Institute are conducting research studies to better understand and treat core symptoms of autism spectrum disorder in adolescents and adults.
+Researchers at the Center for Autism and the Developing Brain (CADB) are conducting research studies to better treat inflexibility and repetitive behaviors that affect adolescents and adults with Autism Spectrum Disorder (ASD).

 Fast Facts